TN 49 (02-16)

 If the couple are still legally married under the laws of the state where they make their permanent home (Note: all states must permit and recognize same-sex marriages), and they resume living together after having lived apart, they are a married couple for SSI purposes, regardless of the reason they resumed living together.

-If the couple allege that they are legally separated, consider the couple to be married since a legal marriage still exists.
 NOTE: Legal separation does not imply that the couple are not living together.

 If the couple allege that they are divorced, obtain a copy of the divorce decree.
 Obtain signed statements from both individuals explaining why they are living together (e.g., illness, economic reasons).
 Follow instructions in SI 00501.152 to determine if they are holding themselves out to the community as married.